Wrigley Field: Ivy-covered outfield walls

-The ballpark is famous for its outfield walls which are covered by ivy.
-In the first weeks of the baseball season, the ivy has not leafed out, and all that is visible are the vines on which it grows.
+The ballpark's outfield walls are covered by ivy.
+In the first weeks of the baseball season, the ivy has not leafed out, and all that is visible are the vines.
 However, as the baseball season progresses further into spring, the ivy grows thick and green, disguising the hard brick surface of the outfield wall.
 In the autumn, generally during postseason, the ivy turns red.
-On April 7, 2013, Total Pro Sports named Wrigley Field the "Best Place to Catch a Game in 2013", owing the award primarily to its architecture and ivy-coated fields.

-In 1937, the stadium was renovated and P. K. Wrigley discussed beautification with then-Cubs President William Veeck Sr., who suggested planting ivy on the outfield walls.
-The ivy was originally English ivy, but was later changed to Parthenocissus tricuspidata, commonly called Boston Ivy or Japanese Bittersweet, which can endure the harsh Chicago winters better than its English cousin.
+In 1937, the stadium was renovated and P. K. Wrigley discussed beautification with then-Cubs President Bill Veeck, who suggested planting ivy on the outfield walls.
+The ivy was originally English ivy (Hedera helix), but was later changed to Parthenocissus tricuspidata, commonly called Boston ivy or Japanese ivy, which can endure the harsh Chicago winters better than the former species.
 Cuttings from the ivy were sold by local vendors.
 The Cubs attempted to grow the ivy on the outside of Wrigley Field as well, but the plantings were often stolen, so the Cubs abandoned the plans.

 Following a later change in MLB rules, which requires all outfield walls to be padded, Wrigley Field was grandfathered into the rules, meaning it is the only stadium in the league without padded walls because of the ivy.
 In 2004, the ivy was specifically included in Wrigley Field's Landmark Designation by the Chicago City Council.
 Although the ivy appears to "pad" the bricks, it is of little practical use in this regard.
 There have been occasions of fielders being injured when slamming into the wall while pursuing a fly ball.

 Under the ground rules of Wrigley Field, if a baseball gets into the ivy and gets stuck, the batter is awarded a ground rule double.
 Outfielders often raise their arms up when the ball goes into the ivy, signaling to an umpire to go out and rule on the play.
 However, if the ball becomes dislodged or the fielder reaches into the vines to try and retrieve it, it is considered in play and the runners can advance.